makerdao/mips/MIP30/mip30.md

 Since July, dai supply has struggled to keep up with the seemingly insatiable demand created by yield farming opportunities in Defi.
-One way to think of the effect this has on the dai market is to consider the farming yields as an artificial, "exogeneous DSR" which is very high, (perceived to be) low risk, and beyond the control of MakerDAO governance, which has the expected effect of exerting a strong positive influence on dai demand.
+One way to think of the effect this has on the dai market is to consider the farming yields as an artificial, "exogenous DSR" which is very high, (perceived to be) low risk, and beyond the control of MakerDAO governance, which has the expected effect of exerting a strong positive influence on dai demand.
 Another way to view the problem is that a large